Healthcare in Kenya: Financing

 The health service delivery function was formally transferred to counties on 9 August 2013, and one-third of the total devolved budget of KSh.210 billion/= (US$2 billion) was earmarked for health in the 2013/2014 budget following the transfer.

 The budget for 2015/6 imposed severe restrictions.
 KSh.43 billion/= was allocated to the maternity budget, as in the previous year.
 Funding for the Kenyatta National Hospital was reduced from KSh.9.3 billion/= to KSh.8.8 billion/=.
 The Kenya Medical Research Institute was reduced to KSh.1.7 billion/= from KSh1.9 billion/= and the National Aids Control Council was cut to KSh.600 million/= from KSh.900 million/= and the slum health programme to KSh.700 million/= from KSh.1 billion/=.

+The Social Health Insurance Fund rolled out on July 1, 2024, while the National Health Insurance Fund expired on June 30, 2024.

+And The Kenya National Health Sector Strategic Plan of 2009-2017.